usask-aws/cf-ec2-alb-testprod-al2023/README.md

   deletion completes.

 # Usask_WAF_cloudformation_template.yaml

 Creates a regional AWS WAF Web ACL (with AWS-managed rule groups) and associates it with an existing Application Load Balancer.

-## (Optional) stack — but mandatory for public web services
+## Optional stack : Mandatory for public web services

-This template is deployed as a **separate, standalone stack** from the ALB itself — CloudFormation does not require it, and the ALB will function without it.
-However, per team policy, **attaching this WAF Web ACL is mandatory for any internet-facing web service** (any ALB with `Scheme: internet-facing`, such as the one created by `Usask_EC2_Loadbalancer_Test_Prod_cloudformation_template.yaml`).
-Do not skip this step for a production or public-facing deployment — only internal/private-only load balancers may go without it.
+This template is deployed as a **separate, standalone stack** from the ALB itself, CloudFormation does not require it, and the ALB will function without it.
+However, as per secuirty policy, **attaching this WAF Web ACL is mandatory for any internet-facing web service** (any ALB with `Scheme: internet-facing`, such as the one created by `Usask_EC2_Loadbalancer_Test_Prod_cloudformation_template.yaml`).
+Do not skip this step for a production or public-facing deployment, only internal/private-only load balancers may go without it.

 ## Prerequisites